ferely, ioly, ioly, ioly, ioly, ioly,/ Et farirariron, farirariron, ferely, ioly/ Vous serez tous en joye mis,/ Car la saison est bonne.

 Turn around, master cuckoo/ Get out of our company./ Each of us gives you a ‘bye-bye’/ For you are nothing but a traitor./ Cuckoo, cuckoo (etc…) / Treacherously in others’ nests,/ You lay without being called./ Awake, sleepy hearts,/ The god of love is calling you.

 There are several versions of Le Chant des oyseaulx.
 I used the lyrics provided by l’Ensemble Clément Janequin on YouTube.
 I believe our version has four stanzas.
-In order, to look at various versions of Le Chant des oyseaulx, simply click on lyrics.*
+In order to look at various versions of Le Chant des oyseaulx, and translations into English, simply click on lyrics.*

 Clément Janequin (c.
 1485 – 1558) was born in Châtellerault, near Poitiers, and was a French composer of the Renaissance.
 Clément Janequin’s music is programmatic[i] in that it has an extra-musical narrative, the singing of birds.
 Janequin’s main musical challenge was polyphony, mixing voices, an art that was developing in his era and was a challenge to all composers.
 At times, Le Chant des oyseaulx sounds like a canon and is just that, a canon.